lucapette/lucapette.github.com/about.markdown

 title: About me
 layout: default
 keywords: lucapette, about me
-description: "I'm 28 years old and I live and work in Naples, Italy.
+description: "I'm 29 years old and I live and work in Naples, Italy.
 I'm a really curious person."
 ---
 I'm 29 years old and I live and work in Naples, Italy.
 I'm a really curious person.
+I'm crazy about carrots.
 I have a nice [404](/404.html) page.

 I love
 ------